Rates and Valuations FAQs

 Property valuation increases/changes

-The state government requires all Councils to revalue properties every two years.
-The last revaluation was carried out at 1 January 2016 and reflects the levels of value at that time.
+The state government requires all Councils to revalue properties every year.
+The last revaluation was carried out at 1 January 2021 and reflects the levels of value at that time.

 Property valuations and property markets